alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 ---
 layout: post
-title: 'Understanding the AWS Well-Architected Framework: Why It’s Essential for Every Cloud Professional'
+title: 'Understanding the AWS Well-Architected Framework: Why It’s Essential for Every Cloud Professional (1/4)'
 date: 2024-10-13 21:19 +0200
 last_modified_at:
 description: This article provides a comprehensive introduction to the AWS Well-Architected Framework, explaining its core design principles and the six pillars.
 It demonstrates how cloud professionals can apply these best practices to build cloud architectures while driving continuous improvement.